OpenEpicData/FlamingoWeb/README.md

 ## Introduction

-Flamingo is a open-source social networking sites,this is front-end version
+Flamingo is a free open source template based on Vuetify

 ## Start